GabrielePre11/angular-todolist/README.md

 # 📝 To-Do List in Angular

-As first project in Angular (17+) I decided to build a a simple and modern To-Do List to practice and master the fundamentals of the framework learnt in a Udemy course.
+As first project in Angular (17+) I decided to build a simple and modern To-Do List to practice and master the fundamentals of the framework learnt in a Udemy course.

 ---